aggiemakerspace/github-training/module-0/README.md

 Once you have installed git, you will access it from the _terminal_ on Linux and MacOS, and from the Git Bash application on Windows.

+#### Configuring Git

+You must configure a few settings for git before you can use it.
+Once again, on a MacOS or Linux machine, launch the _terminal_ to access git.
+On Windows machines, launch the Git Bash application.
+You should run the following commands to configure git:

+`git config --global user.name "[USERS FIRST AND LAST NAME]"`

+`git config --global user.email "[USERS EMAIL ADDRESS]"`

+Generally, in git and GitHub documentation, anything surrounded by brackets [ ] is a placeholder for the users own information.
+You should remove the brackets when you add your information.
+For example, for the first command I would run `git config --global user.name "Chris Cannon"`.

 #### Installing Atom

 Atom is a cross platform, open source, "hackable" text editor built by GitHub and deployed using